-Stephanie Long is a writer, editor and music aficionado based in New York City.
-Her work has been published on sites like URB.com, VIBE.com, and VIBEvixen.com.
-When she’s not people watching at the park or getting her life at a live music show, she’s probably reading a book and mulling over reasons she’s yet to write her own. @stephanierlong
+Stephanie Renée is an editor, journalist and audiophile based in NYC.
+When she’s not people watching at a park or getting her life at a concert, she’s probably reading a book and mulling over reasons she’s yet to write her own. @sreneelong

 “I was able to be successful,” he said.
 “I was able to gain tools and secrets and knowledge about what it takes to be a leader, what it takes to win, what it takes to make your dreams come true.”